-Due to very favourable interest rates available from the PWLB, the Council have borrowed £113m during 2014/15 to fund the Mersey Gateway Project.
-These funds will not be needed until the 2016/17 and puts the Council in an 'over-borrowed' position until then.
+Due to very favourable interest rates available from the PWLB, the Council borrowed £113m during 2014/15 to fund the Mersey Gateway Project.
+The first payment relating to Mersey Gateway was made in October 2016, and further payments are due in March and September 2017.
+After the second payment is made, in March, the Council will no longer be in an over-borrowed position.

 The funds borrowed have been invested in line with the Council's Investment Strategy and the net cost of this borrowing (interest payable net of investment income) has been analysed separately to the Council's other Treasury Costs.
-As the cost of this borrowing (interest and MRP) will be funded from the future revenue raised by the Mersey Gateway, this will have no effect on the Council's revenue budget and has therefore been excluded from the costs shown in the prudential indicators shown in Section 2.
+As the cost of this borrowing (interest and MRP) will be funded from the future revenue raised by the Mersey Gateway, this will have no effect on the Council's revenue budget and has therefore been excluded from the prudential indicators shown throughout Section 2.

-3.6 Debt Rescheduling
+3.7 Debt Rescheduling